SchmidtDSE/afscgap/inst/paper.md

  - **Twist**: Overlays on the same display are enabled, allowing the player to leverage mechanics they just exercised in a now more complex interface.
  - **Conclusion**: End with giving the player an opportunity to demonstrate all of the skills acquired in a new problem.

 While this interface uses game / information design techniques to offer an accessible on-ramp to quickly learn a sophisticated interface, it also serves as a starting point for continued analysis by generating either CSV or Python code to take work into other tools.

-Examined via Thinking-aloud Method [@thinkaloud].
+In addition to inclusion in a graduate classroom setting, this tool was considered in four Thinking-aloud sessions each with an "expert" of a related scientific or engineering background but with limited prior experience with these data [@thinkaloud].
+Though some usability improvements were made as a result of some of these conversations, participants "successfully" completed the introduction sequence.

 ## Limitations
 Notable current limitations:

  - Single-threaded and non-asynchoronous.
- - Due to dataset limitations, hauls are represeted by points not areas in visualization aggregation [@readme].
+ - From dataset limitations, hauls are points not areas in visualization aggregation [@readme].

 # Acknowledgements
-Thanks to the following for feedback / testing on these components:
+Thanks to the following for feedback on these components:

  - Library: Carl Boettiger and Fernando Perez
  - Visualization: Maya Weltman-Fahs, Brookie Guzder-Williams, and Magali de Bruyn.

-Project of the The Eric and Wendy Schmidt Center for Data Science and the Environment at University of California Berkeley.
-Though the README lists full library credits, thanks to runtime dependencies ColorBrewer, D3, Flask, Geolib, Requests, Toolz, and Papa Parse [@colorbrewer; @d3; @flask; @geolib; @requests; @toolz; @papa].
+Project of The Eric and Wendy Schmidt Center for Data Science and the Environment at University of California Berkeley.
+README lists full library credits but thanks to runtime dependencies ColorBrewer, D3, Flask, Geolib, Requests, Toolz, and Papa Parse [@colorbrewer; @d3; @flask; @geolib; @requests; @toolz; @papa].

 # References